Pre-employment Testing: A Helpful Way For Remote Companies To Screen Candidates

 “Sufficient savings can be made in both money and time, as well as improving workforce diversity, if you make pre-employment testing the first step of the recruitment process.”

 Companies looking to develop a pre-employment test can build their own unique test with Hundred5.
-Tests can be tailored to test a candidate's skills, knowledge, attitudes and even study traits.
-They can then be shared on various social media channels, websites and job boards to maximise the number of applicants for a role.
+Tests can be tailored to test a candidate's skills, knowledge, attitudes, and even study traits.
+They can then be shared on various social media channels, websites and job boards to maximize the number of applicants for a role.

 The Hundred5 pre-employment test is designed to make the recruitment process as simple and straightforward as possible, for both recruiter and applicant.
 Global companies such as Toggl are using this test to reach out and advertise job roles to the global workforce.
 You can try a sample test here, which should take around 10 minutes to complete and will generate rapid feedback.

-With pre-employment testing picking up pace as the positive results keep on coming in, get on board as soon as you can if you have positions to offer.
-As the remote workforce continues to grow and remote hiring becomes more a thing of the norm, a well-designed pre-hire assessment could be just the thing to help you both advertise your roles globally and manage the selection process once the applications come rolling in.
+With pre-employment testing picking up the pace as the positive results keep on coming in, get on board as soon as you can if you have positions to offer.
+A well-designed pre-hire assessment could be just the thing to help you both advertise your roles globally and manage the selection process once the applications come rolling in.

 Hire stronger candidates faster

 We give you the tools to source, engage and filter out the best candidates.Try Hundred5 for free ›